nc9/policies/privacy.md

 ## Purpose

-The purpose of the Beat COVID-19 application is to provide crucial health data to researchers, government and other parties anonymously for the purpose of analyzing the spread of the virus and disease
+The purpose of the Beat COVID-19 application is to collect anonymous symptom and spread data and provide crucial health data to researchers, government and other parties anonymously for the purpose of analyzing the spread of the virus and disease

 ## What Data We Collect